Kesomannen/KeepItDown/Thunderstore/README.md

 Volume tuning mod for Lethal Company.
 Supports a wide range of Vanilla sounds, and can easily be extended by mod makers.

+### To get the ingame UI, please install LethalConfig or LethalSettings!
-Install LethalSettings or LethalConfig to edit the volumes in-game (where changes are applied immediately).
-LethalConfig is more widely supported by other mods, while LethalSettings offers more features.
+ _(or both if you're feeling spicy)_ LethalConfig is more widely supported and has a nicer interface, but LethalSettings has more features.

 ![Mod Settings Window](https://github.com/Kesomannen/KeepItDown/assets/113015915/39229796-b2e2-4712-9d42-fd6c2d51f2dd)